Conner-cloud/Conner_Projects/README.md

 <img src="Car_price_prediction/Images/Distribution_brands.jpeg" width="600"  >

 Here I plot the density of car models, we can see the average number of car models between all brands more clearly.
 There is also a small peak at 32 models which we know to be Toyota from the bar chart above.
-The average number of models per car brand is about 9-10 models.
+The average number of models per car brand is 5 models.

 <img src="Car_price_prediction/Images/Density_brands.jpeg" width="600"  >